omerAF/CTFs/asisctf/jsss/README.md

 Disclamer: Unfortunetly I was only able to solve this challange 1 hour after the CTF was already over, So I didn't get any points for completing it.

 ## Description
 huh, yet another [NodeJS](http://65.21.255.24:5002/) challenge...
 Download source code from [here](https://asisctf.com/tasks/jsss_79f57b25836a36ef09084064b72bb1607f3029d1.txz)

 ## Write UP

 In this challange, the goal was to find a vulnerability in the API of an unnamed shop, and to read the flag located in `/flag.txt`.
 The API supports loging in, registering, adding an order to your cart and checking that order out.

-To keep track about the Identity of the user, the API uses the following cookies:
+To keep track of the Identity of the user, the API uses the following cookies:
 - uid - The uid recieved on registration.
 - passwd - A hash of the password you registered with.
 - order - The current state of your order.